edemaukabi/milky-express-shop/README.md

 - **Orders Page**: To be fully implemented and restricted to logged-in users.
 - **Authentication**: Users must log in or sign up before viewing their orders.
 - **Checkout**: Finalizing the checkout form and payment system.
-- **Bug Fixes**: Working on fixing minor bugs in cart quantity display and improving overall performance.

 ## Accomplishments